munificent/craftinginterpreters/book/classes-and-instances.md

 ^code as-instance (1 before, 1 after)

-Since fields are added after the instance is created, the "constructor" function only needs to know the class:
+Since fields are added after the instance is created, the "constructor" function only needs to know the class.

 ^code new-instance-h (1 before, 1 after)